helmedeiros/blog/content/en/posts/2025-07-28-3-hours-to-10-minutes-user-stories.md

 We then added specific markdown formats for each document type—user stories, technical debt, and bugs—complete with our Definition of Ready checklists.
 We embedded the INVEST principles (Independent, Negotiable, Valuable, Estimable, Small, Testable) and referenced the Agile manifesto to ensure outputs aligned with our development philosophy.

-The key insight: **AI tools become powerful when they're tunned on your team's specific practices, not generic templates**.
+The key insight: **AI tools become powerful when they're trained on your team's specific practices, not generic templates**.
 Each tuning session made the GPT better at understanding our context, our standards, and our way of working.

 This iterative approach meant that by the time we deployed it, the GPT was already producing outputs that felt like they came from an experienced team member who understood our processes deeply.